iknowhtml/todo/README.md

 # To Do Application Monorepo

-A monorepo for a custom To Do application.
+A monorepo for a custom to do application.

 ### Setup
 To be able to run the development environment, please have the following installed: